 Warning Signs for Stroke

 “We are pleased to recognize Boulder Community Health’s Foothills Hospital for their commitment and dedication to stroke care,” said Dr. Paul Heidenreich, M.S., national chairperson of the Get With The Guidelines steering committee and Professor of Medicine at Stanford University.
 “Research has shown there are benefits to patients who are treated at hospitals that have adopted the Get With The Guidelines program.”

 Get With The Guidelines Stroke provides hospital teams with up-to-date, research-based guidelines that support the goals of speeding recovery and reducing death and disability for stroke patients.
-Boulder Community Hospital earned the award by meeting specific quality achievement measures for the rapid diagnosis and treatment of stroke patients at a set level for a designated period.
+Foothills Hospital earned the award by meeting specific quality achievement measures for the rapid diagnosis and treatment of stroke patients at a set level for a designated period.
 These measures include aggressive use of medications and risk-reduction therapies aimed at reducing death and disability and improving the lives of stroke patients.